formbio/laava/README.md

 ### Option 1: Development docker image (`laava_dev` container image)

-The `laava_dev.dockerfile` in this repo installs the scripts' dependencies, but not the scripts themselves, into a Docker container image that you can then use to run the local copies of the scripts.
+The `dev.Dockerfile` in this repo installs the scripts' dependencies, but not the scripts themselves, into a Docker container image that you can then use to run the local copies of the scripts.
 This allows you to edit the code in this repo in-place and run it within the container environment without rebuilding the container.